-My Secret Bully – Exposes Emotional Bullying on the Playground and at School
+My Secret Bully – Emotional Bullying at School and on the Playground

 Be sure to check out our page about anti-bullying picture books for children, our page about anti bullying chapter books, graphic novels and novels for children , and our Pinterest anti bullying board

 “It all started a few months ago, during school recess.
 I noticed Katie whispering to a group of girls and looking at me.
 I went up to them and asked Katie what they were talking about.
 She said, “Oh nothing, Mon-ICK-a.
 I’ll tell you later.” then some of the other girls giggled like it really was something, and that made me feel bad.”….

 “Things didn’t get any better after a while. in fact, they got worse.
 Much worse.
 It got to the point where no one would play with me at recess.”